 The drive to Key West on the Overseas Highway is amazing.
 You will drive over a lot of bridges and through the different keys before you arrive in Key West.
 Sometimes there will be bridges right next to the highway.
 This bridges used to be for the railroad.
 Now they serve either as a pathway for pedestrians or not used anymore.
 On one of this bridges, you will even see a tree growing right out of the bridge – amazing!

 There is so much to see and to do in Key West, that a one night stay is not even close to being enough to do it all.
 You can go diving, snorkeling or rent a jet-ski.
 Go on a dinner cruise or on the Glass-Bottom Boat to see the coral reefs.
 Visit one of the many museums, like the Shipwreck Museum or visit the USCGC Ingham and explore the ship and talk to veterans.

 For the gourmets under you, you will find all kinds of restaurants, cafes and bars.
 From cheap to expensive and from simple to exotic highlights.
 Or dine out on a pier and enjoy the views.

 Yes, Key West will be a pricey adventure but it’s worth it.
 Memories you will never forget in your life.

 Two of the most photographed points are the “Southernmost Point” of the continental US and the end/beginning of US-1.
 This sign is also the most stolen street sign in the US and probably in the world.
 From the southernmost point its only 90 miles to Cuba.

 Go on a small cruise and sail into the sunset.
-I did the cruise and they took us out on the sea, not to far away, but still enough to watch the sun going down.
-There was live music and a bar onboard.
+I did the cruise and they took us out on the sea, not too far away, but still enough to watch the sun going down.
+There were live music and a bar onboard.
 A lot of fun to end the day.

 To enjoy the nightlife in key west, visit one of the many bars or clubs along Duval Street.